Easily Keep Track of All Your SQL Servers

 Auditing and Change Tracking

-All new in version 0.3.0, the Undercover Catalogue now contains an audit of all modules so it’s easy to see when things were changed and what those changes were.
+The Undercover Catalogue contains an audit of all modules so it’s easy to see when things were changed and what those changes were.

 A PowerBI dashboard gives you easy, visual access to all manner of data relating to your SQL estate, from an overview of the estate itself to a break down of individual servers, databases, security and more…